malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 adequately classifies the structures.
-In this example there is no label indicating what the local structures should be, so rather than a numerical indication of performance it is instead visual.
+In this example there is no label indicating what the local structures should be, using a visual indicator of performance rather than a numerical one.
 The KNN algorithm is able to follow the melting of all three crystals, showing a clear delineation between the liquid and crystal phases with few visible errors.